TD22057/insteon-mqtt/docs/mqtt.md

   KeypadLinc and Dimmer support the flags:

-   - ramp_rate: integer in the range of 0x00-0x1f which sets the default ramp rate that will be used when the button is pressed
+   - ramp_rate: float in the range of 0.5 to 540 seconds which sets the default ramp rate that will be used when the button is pressed

 IOLinc supports the flags: